 The third empirical chapter was based on relative and combined effects of FI and FL on poverty in Ghana using both multidimensional poverty and income (unidimensional) poverty.
 The study presented detailed results and analyses.
 On the combined effects of FI and FL on poverty in Ghana using instrumental variable (IV) since OLS would not provide the best linear estimates as there are downward biases with such results.
 FI reduces multidimensional poverty by 15.4 per cent while FL multidimensional poverty decreases by 0.9 per cent.
 However, combining both FI and FI reduce multidimensional poverty by 18.9 per cent.
 Using the dominance analysis approach, it also looked at the relative importance of financial inclusion and financial literacy in Ghana.
 The result indicated that variables such as locality, household size, education, land ownership, FL and FI are essential in eradicating poverty.
-In comparing the relative importance between FI and FL, the latter is more crucial with a standard dominance statistic of 0.199 while the also has a standard dominance statistic of formal 0.1065 under multidimensional poverty.
+In comparing the relative importance between FI and FL, the latter is more crucial with a standard dominance statistic of 0.1065 under multidimensional poverty.